Skip to main content

 Rheumatologist H-1B positions are concentrated in major tech hubs and metropolitan areas with strong technology ecosystems.
 The San Francisco Bay Area (including San Jose, Sunnyvale, and Mountain View) and Seattle-Redmond corridor dominate due to headquarters of major tech employers.
 New York City attracts Rheumatologists across finance, media, and tech sectors.
 Emerging hubs like Austin, Denver, and Raleigh-Durham offer growing opportunities with lower costs of living compared to coastal cities.

-Philadelphia, PA has the highest concentration of Rheumatologist H-1B filings with 6 positions at a median salary of $230,000.
-The highest-paying location is Lafayette, LA at $300,000 median.
+Lafayette, LA has the highest concentration of Rheumatologist H-1B filings with 7 positions at a median salary of $300,000.

 How have Rheumatologist salaries changed over time?